es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 The MiniUSB is connected to the FTDI-adapter and the USB is connected to your computer.
 ![ftdiAdapter](images/ftdiAdapter.jpg)

-The following photo shows the construction after connecting the whole hardware.
+The following photo shows the setup after connecting the hardware.
 ![construction](images/construction2.jpg)

 ## How to use the Code